 In the review which we made in the mentioned databases we found a total of 694 manuscripts.
 We excluded investigations where the management was limited to a particular method.

-Summary of the main clinical studies regarding SCD in athletes.
+We summarized the main studies in Table 1, which briefly describes important studies regarding SCD in athletes.

 The prevalence of SCD is estimated in one case for each 200,000 young athletes [17–19].
 On the other hand, the occurrence of SCD associated to training and competitions for athletes is increased by 2.8 times compared to the average relative risk of non-competitive practitioners , hence giving rise to the following question: Does sports activity causes sudden death in young people?